Sunday, 25 August 2024

 This film completely flew under my radar.
 If it hadn't been for this list, I would never have heard of it, but it really surprised me.
 It was an understated, touching, but powerful story of human communication and connection.

 It helped having Richard Jenkins at the helm. he really brought a lot of vulnerability and humanity to the role.
 It would have been all too easy to have portrayed Walter Vale, as a bitter, old recluse - like Jack Nicholson in as Good as it Gets, but instead he was a lonely old man, living an unsatisfactory existence.
 It is through his friendship with Tarek and Zainab that he starts to enjoy life again.
+No wonder that Jenkins received an Oscar nod for this film.

 Nowhere is this more present than through the theme of music.
 The film begins with Jenkins trying and failing to learn the piano.
-He later bonds with Tarek when the latter teaches him how to play Djembe - a West African goblet drum.
+He later bonds with Tarek when the latter teaches him how to play the Djembe - a West African goblet drum.
 The two even play together in Central Park.

 Haaz Sleiman and Danai Gurira were very good as Tarek and Zainab.
 Tarek's optimism made him charismatic and likeable whereas Zainab's initial distrust and hostility made her realistic.
 They had good chemistry together and they worked well with Walter Vale.
 Initially Zainab distrusts Walter, but over time the two become closer.